 Meaning and History

 The group recorded their first single in 1973, and in 1974, their first compilation was released, with a circulation of 3,500 copies.
 Although it was a limited edition, it led the musicians to success and a $200,000 deal.
 The cover of their debut album featured the rock collective’s name.
-The members consciously chose a textual emblem, as they needed to gain recognition among music lovers and stay in the limelight.
+The members consciously chose a textual emblem to gain recognition among music lovers and stay in the limelight.
 The most accessible, fast, and clear way to convey information is through text.
 To make it visible, designers colored it in a striking red.
 In total, Rush had two main logos.

 What is Rush?